jonrossso/azure-database-migration/README.md

 ### Establishment of Remote Desktop Connection

-Utilising the RDP protocol, I have established a secure connection to the Azure VM via Microsoft Remote Desktop.
-This connection provides remote access for system management and configuration.
+Utilising the RDP protocol, I established a secure connection to the Azure VM via Microsoft Remote Desktop.

 ### Production Database Setup